Digital Humanities Seed Grants

 Awarded May 2011

-The IDRH Digital Humanities Seed Grants are intended to encourage KU faculty and academic staff to plan or pilot a collaborative project using digital technologies, which should in turn result in a more competitive subsequent external funding application.
-The digital humanities use “digital media and technology to advance the full range of thought and practice in the humanities, from the creation of scholarly resources, to research on those resources, to the communication of results to colleagues and students” (Cohen 2011).
+The IDRH Digital Humanities Seed Grants are intended to support KU faculty and academic staff as they plan or pilot a collaborative digital humanities project, which will, with seed grant support, result in a more competitive subsequent external funding application.

-Proposals should be for the initial stages of digital research in the humanities, and include a commitment to apply within a year for external funding.
+Proposals should be for the initial stages of a digital research project in the humanities, and should include a commitment to apply within a year for a specific external funding opportunity.
 Seed grants may be used to create pilot projects, develop ideas via a workshop, attend workshops, support project-related travel, hold a substantial planning or brainstorming session, or similar activities.
 Projects can include, but are not limited to:

 - text analysis and data-mining techniques;

 - application of Geographic Information Systems to humanities research;

 - examination of emerging multimedia and multimodal technologies in the humanities;

 - collaborative work via Internet sites and tools (e.g. commons-based peer production);

 - development of new digital tools for analyzing and making available digital resources;

 - new digital models of publication and dissemination of scholarship; or